bmrf/tron/README.md

 Monero: `4GG9KsJhwcW3zapDw62UaS71ZfFBjH9uwhc8FeyocPhUHHsuxj5zfvpZpZcZFHWpxoXD99MVt6PnR9QfftXDV8s6HbYdDuZEDZ947uiEje`

+# SCRIPT EXIT CODES
+When Tron exits, it will pass an exit code indicating the final status (success/warning/error/failure/etc).
+Note that these codes are not fully implemented yet, e.g. some may not trigger.
+But I'm adding support as I find time for it so expect this disclaimer to disappear in a bit once it's all finished.

+CODE		MEANING
+0		Success
+1		Error (usually fatal)
+2		Warning (non-fatal)
+3		Unsupported OS (run with -dev to override)
+4		Exit pending reboot
+5		User is an idiot (aka you tried running from the temp directory in spite of the instructions clearly saying not to)

 # FULL TRON DESCRIPTION
 The best way to see what Tron does is simply crack open `Tron.bat` or one of the stage-specific subscripts with a text editor (preferably one with syntax highlighting) or [on GitHub](https://github.com/bmrf/tron/blob/master/tron.bat) and just read the code.
 Every section has comments explaining exactly what it does, and you don't need to be able to read code to understand it.
 Barring that, here's a general description of every action Tron performs.